Skip to content

 DBConvert Streams API is based on REST.
 It uses HTTP requests to access and use data, accepts JSON request bodies, and returns JSON responses.

-Stream Configuration.
+Stream Configurations.

 json